Login

 Have you ever wondered what climate change sounds like?
 Maybe it’s a reverberating crack of breaking ice, or perhaps barreling winds…Inspired by the landscape photography of Thomas Joshua Cooper, Cox’s work captures the majesty of the natural world, particularly in areas traversed infrequently by humans.
 The music also holds in it a warning—one that thunders with a startling rupture…Later, melodies saunter in and out of the landscape, with moments of soaring strings and cinematic vibrancy.

-Sheila Regan, Twin Cities Pioneer Pressreview of Dreaming a world’s edge
+Sheila Regan, Twin Cities Pioneer Pressreview of the world premiere of Dreaming a world’s edge

 High harmonics in strings and woodwinds mix with quiet cries from gongs and bowed xylophone to create something like the murmurs of distant birds.
 Cox has created a very involving soundscape that [Pekka] Kuusisto helped shape with his graceful, batonless conducting.

-Rob Hubbard, The Minnesota Star Tribunereview of Dreaming a world’s edge
+Rob Hubbard, The Minnesota Star Tribunereview of the world premiere of Dreaming a world’s edge

 Transparent yet intricate, Cindy Cox’s compositions synthesize old and new musical designs.
 The natural world, ecological concerns, and the concept of emergence inspire many of the special harmonies and textural colorations in her works.